rebeccapanel/Rebecca/cli/README.md

 * `create`: Creates an admin
 * `delete`: Deletes the specified admin
+* `change-role`: Changes the role of the specified admin
 * `import-from-env`: Imports the sudo admin from env
 * `list`: Displays a table of admins
 * `update`: Updates the specified admin